-And then comes the baby.
 Before she can walk, you can keep her toys in the cradle that she outgrew at three months of age.
 Stuffed animals sit in a photo-worthy arrangement in a spare chair in the room or on top of the dresser.
 Clothes stay perfectly folded and sorted in the drawers—short-sleeve onesies here, pants there, socks and leggings here.

 You attempt to give each toy its own corner.
 Strollers line up by the bookcase, blocks sit beside the couch, small toys go in a basket.
 Birthdays and Christmases arrive with more toys.
 A sibling comes along to help throw the toys around.
-Mommy alternates between despair and cleaning binges.
+Neat Freak Mom alternates between despair and cleaning binges.
 And then a solution comes along.
 The perfect toy bin, which would surely solve all problems of toy organization:

 You pull all the toys out of the drawer where they have been hiding.
 Even you are amazed at the toys discovered at the back of the drawer.
 You arrange them neatly within the bins—one for puzzles, another for purses, a small one for blocks, a large one for dress-up clothes.

 You relax, smiling, as your inner neat freak takes a break.
 For a few hours.
 Until the children strew the toys around again. ntil you are the one left trying to remember which bin you had designated for each toy.
 Until the toy bin sits there, proudly displaying its unused toys, while the children pull books off the shelves to read or build forts in the living room with chairs and blankets.

 You smile.
 Encourage them to pick up their toys.
-Help them so all of the toys are as perfectly put away as a neat freak could desire.
+Help them so all of the toys are as perfectly put away as a neat freak mom could desire.
 And pray that one of them will inherit your neat-freak tendencies so you will soon have an ally in the toy organizing department.

 Do you consider yourself a neat freak?
 How do you encourage your children to clean up their toys?